ronaldoussoren/pyobjc/docs/api/module-objc.rst

       Read-only attribute that specifies if the IMP is an allocator (that is, the implementation of "+alloc" or one of its variant)

+      .. deprecated:: 11.1 Is always :data:`False` and will be removed in PyObjC 12.

    .. attribute:: isClassMethod

       Read-only attribute that specified if the IMP is for a class method.